sridhs21/Modelex/README.md

 - Integration with VS Code's formatting capabilities
 - Option to run via command palette, keyboard shortcut, or context menu

-## Contributing

-We welcome contributions!
-Please see our [contributing guide](CONTRIBUTING.md) for more information.

 ## License

 This extension is licensed under the [MIT License](LICENSE).